-When his own dream died, he decided to give life to the dreams of others
+When his IAS dream died, he gave life to the dreams of others and got them into IAS and IPS

 Vol 7 | Issue 34